raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/6. @Autowired Annotation/README.md

      3. `@Value` with Default Values:

-        - If using @Value, you can provide default values for optional properties.
+        - If using `@Value`, you can provide default values for optional properties.
         - Example:
           ```java
           @Value("${optional.property:defaultValue}")